ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/00-0-0-metaphysical-nightmare.md

 In the example above $B_1, B_2, B_3$ and so on are all different possible human brains that are thinking about cats.

-*Labeling the graphs with subscript $1,2,3,\cdots$ is misleading because such a set is most likely not countable.*
+*Labeling the graphs with subscript $1,2,3,\cdots$ is misleading because such a set is most likely not countable if you count quantum superpositions.*

 ## How does this Definition even Help?
 Remember when I said formally defining concepts allows us to make formal statements about them?
 Well that was only partially true.
 While this 'set of all possible particle configurations' definition is more formal than your standard notion of jealousy, it's not exactly helpful in trying to understand the nature of emotion of people's interactions with each other.